netZoo/netZoo.github.io/content/docs/gsoc22.md

 Description: Netzoocloud is a web interface for network zoo tools that allows users with different levels of programming abilities to run these tools on their own data.
 A common use case requires users to integrate netzoocloud in their own analytical pipeline, which requires building a programmatic access for netzoocloud.
 In this project, we will build a REST API for netzoocloud and enable a set of functionalities programmatically, then build an HTML page for the documentation of the API as a user guide.

 Skills: Django, REST APIs, DRF, HTML/CSS.

+Expected size of project: 350 hours

+Mentors: Marouen Ben Guebila and Talha Khan

+Expected outcomes: New release with a new functionality in netZooCloud to allow users to query the resource programmatically.

+Difficulty: Medium

 ## 3 Containerized environments for netbooks